 Firstly, the definition of advertising under the Medicines Act is broader than that set out in the Directive.
-Under the Medicines Act, advertising is considered as any kind of information, canvassing activity or inducement that has as its object or effect the promotion of the prescription, dispensation, sale, purchase or consumption of medicines.
+Under the Medicines Act, advertising is considered as any form of information, prospecting or incentive that has the purpose or effect of promoting the prescription, purchase sale, acquisition or consumption of medicines.
 Contrary to what is foreseen in the Directive, Portuguese law does not require that the conduct be designed to promote a given product for it to qualify as advertising.
 It suffices that the conduct at issue has that effect.

 Secondly, the Medicines Act extends the scope of the prohibition on pharmaceutical companies granting gifts, pecuniary advantages or benefits in kind to healthcare professionals to also include bonuses – a notion that is associated with the granting of discounts in kind, such as free products.
 The broadening of this prohibition is particularly relevant to the relationship between pharmaceutical companies and pharmacies, being hardly in line with the EU legal framework and with the principle that promotion rules do not apply to measures or trade practices related to prices, margins and discounts – provided for in both the Directive and the Medicines Act.

 Finally, and similar to what happens in relation to healthcare professionals, pharmaceutical companies cannot grant or promise to grant, directly or indirectly, gifts, prizes, bonuses, pecuniary advantages or benefits in kind to patients.